cx-language/cx/docs/pointers.md

 Inside the function, member access and operators use the borrowed value directly; `*` writes through the borrow or moves a value out explicitly.
 Member functions use a `T&` borrow for `this`; use `&this` to obtain a storable `T*`.

-Unlike pointers, borrows cannot be stored: `T&` may only appear as a function parameter or return type, and reading a borrow into a variable copies the value out.
+Unlike pointers, borrows cannot be stored: `T&` may only appear as a function parameter, return type, or interface argument, and reading a borrow into a variable copies the value out.
 Unlike pointers, borrows cannot be reseated by assignment either: assigning to a borrow would rebind it, so the compiler rejects it; write through it with `*` instead.